MD2305/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script8 sets the permission to the file hello as follows:Owner: no permission at all Group: no permission at all Other users: all the permissions
 Script9 sets the mode of the file hello
-Script 10 sets the mode of the file hello the same as olleh’s mode
+Script 10 sets the mode of the file hello the same as olleh’s mode Script11 adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.